EdwinMurimi/blog-app/README.md

-# My Next.js Application Documentation
+# My blog application built using Next.js

-This documentation provides an overview of a Next.js application built with React Icons, Tailwind CSS, and TypeScript.
+This documentation provides an overview of my Next.js blog application built with React Icons, Tailwind CSS, and TypeScript.

 ## Technologies Used